kexiZeroing/kexiZeroing.github.io/src/posts/learn-the-new-frontend-build-tool-vite.md

 ## Using Plugins
 Vite can be extended using [plugins](https://vitejs.dev/plugins), which are based on Rollup's well-designed plugin interface with a few extra Vite-specific options.
 To use a plugin, it needs to be added to the `devDependencies` of the project and included in the plugins array in the `vite.config.js` config file.

 Vite aims to provide out-of-the-box support for common web development patterns.
 A lot of the cases where a plugin would be needed in a Rollup project (https://github.com/rollup/plugins) are already covered in Vite.
+You can also check out [awesome-vite plugins](https://github.com/vitejs/awesome-vite#plugins) from the community.

+## Env Variables
+Vite exposes env variables on the special `import.meta.env` object.
+Some built-in variables are available in all cases like `import.meta.env.MODE`.

+Vite uses dotenv (`.env`) to load additional environment variables, and the loaded env variables are also exposed to your client source code via `import.meta.env`.
+To prevent accidentally leaking env variables to the client, only variables prefixed with `VITE_` are exposed to your Vite-processed code.